triSYCL/triSYCL/README.rst

 triSYCL
 +++++++

-This is a humble implementation test bed to experiment with the provisional specification of the OpenCL_ SYCL_ `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ committee.
+This is a humble implementation test-bed to experiment with the provisional specification of the OpenCL_ SYCL_ `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ committee.